Sunday, June 27, 2010

 33 Georgia

-B: Probably the most accessible of the anthems on offer this year (although again without the personal touch of the Belgian entry), I’ve nevertheless found myself wondering whether it isn’t a metaphor for the Georgian struggle for self-assertion in the face of Russian grandstanding.
-But then it was written by a bunch of Norwegians, so probably not.
+B: While this is probably the most accessible of the anthems on offer this year (albeit again without the personal touch of the Belgian entry), I’ve found myself wondering whether it isn’t a metaphor for the Georgian struggle for self-assertion in the face of Russia

 34 Turkey

 A: It’s For Real and Deli with the excesses – and let’s be honest, much of the character – stripped back to produce something designed to appeal to a much broader swathe of Europe than most Turkish entries do.
-And as contrived as it inevitably comes across, it still works; just feels a little flat and lifeless in places when it should be anything but either.
+And as contrived as it inevitably comes across, it still works; it just feels a little flat and lifeless in places when it should be anything but either.

 V: They could be playing on a completely different stage.
-The lighting is just what the song needs / an epileptic’s nightmare [delete as appropriate] and the song sounds huge, although Welding Woman and her robot antics are a bit pointless.
-The way her helmet falls off in the semi says it all.
+The lighting is just what the song needs/an epileptic’s nightmare [delete as appropriate], and the song itself sounds huge.

 35 Spain

-B: Enormous amounts of words, as is so often the case with the Romance languages.
-Lovely rhythm to them in the verses.
+s a lovely rhythm to them in the verses.
 The way the ultimatum is delivered in the lines “En tus manos tienes la occasion / Hoy decides si quererme o romperme el corazón” is great.

 36 Norway